dmking0728/100-days-of-code/dailylog.md

 Today's Progress: Still working on the image carousel with no tutorial help.
 Worked on pagination today but couldn't figure it out. i know it should be super easy to increase the number depending on the slide but I am stumped.
 I blame my lack of sleep last night.

 Link to work: NA

+DAY 61: MAY 7, 2019

+Today's Progress: Still working on the image carousel with no tutorial help.
+Figured out pagination.
+Spent most of my time researching an easy way to include swiping gestures for the carousel.
+May have to include hammer JS to help me out.

+Link to work: NA